AamirAnwar/OSListCoachmark/README.md

 ### Usage

-To can use any of the preset coachmarks using OSListCoachmarkGenerator or create any custom view in the same fashion.
+You can use any of the preset coachmarks using OSListCoachmarkGenerator or create any custom view in the same fashion.
 Here is how you would embed your custom view inside the coachmark.

 <pre>
 let view = CustomCoachmarkView()